Quarterbros/Safebite/README.md

 - com.squareup.retrofit2:converter-gson
 - androidx.camera:camera-camera2
-*See build.gradle to see all the library used in this project*
+*See build.gradle to see all the library used in this project* *For imagecropping library, please refer to the latest version from the documentation here https://github.com/Yalantis/uCrop*

 # Notes :
 - Change google-services.json inside the file to run it with your IDE